dgretton/nestbox/desktop/README.md

-# Nestbox Visualization
+# Nestbox UI and Visualization

-This directory contains the desktop application for Nestbox visualization.
-The visualization components are structured to be shared between a web-based version and an Electron-based desktop application.
+This directory contains the desktop application for Nestbox config, monitoring and visualization.
+The visualization and UI components are structured to be shared between a web-based version and an Electron-based desktop application.

 ## Project Structure